-The book draws a road map of this field of memory, meaning of life and identity of survivors and their followers.
-It does not deal with the historical events per-se, but with its posterior implications.
-It is not a psychology book as well.
-Such radical events have serious implications of its survivors, first, second and probably also third generations.
-The Holocaust, like other cases of genocide, leaves behind a post-traumatic population.
-Numerous studies dealt with the psychological realities of Holocaust survivors and this book does not aim to add to this rich corpus of scientific knowledge.
-What this book aims to do is to offer the language, the religious expressions, and the philosophical ideas that we use until today to deal with the Holocaust memory and give it some meaning.
-It asks what is the dictionary, the lexicon, and the philosophical arsenal of ideas that people use to explain an event that is influencing and will continue to influence the history of Western civilization and the Jewish people for many years to come.
+This book draws a road map of the field of memory, life-meaning, and identity of survivors and their descendants.
+It does not deal with the historical events per se, but with its implications.
+It is not a psychology book.
+Such radical events have serious implications for its survivors, through the first, second, and probably also third generations.
+The Holocaust, like other cases of genocide, left behind a population suffering from post-traumatic stress syndrome.
+Numerous studies have dealt with the psychological realities of Holocaust survivors.
+This book does not aim to add to this rich corpus of scientific knowledge.
+What this book aims to do is to explore the language, religious expressions, and philosophical ideas that are being used to deal with Holocaust memory and to try to give it some meaning.
+It asks what is the vocabulary, lexicon, and philosophical arsenal of ideas that people use to explain an event that is still influencing and will continue to influence the history of Western civilization and the Jewish people for many years to come.

-The book does not have the pretense to cover all the manifestations of Holocaust philosophy, Holocaust education, and culture of commemoration.
-The Holocaust is still active in Jewish as well as all men's minds.
-Every day, we have new responses and interpretations, as its memory does not leave us at rest.
+The book does not have claim to cover all the manifestations of Holocaust philosophy, Holocaust education, and the culture of commemoration.
+The Holocaust is still active in the minds of Jews and all humanity.
+Every day, we hear new responses and interpretations, as its memory does not leave us at rest.
 The Holocaust is now part of our identity, our language, our moral horizons.
 The scope of the Holocaust discourse is under constant change and revision.
-This book offers a limited road map as it is seen from one corner of the world.
-It starts with the educational project of one community and ends with a personal story of one woman, who cannot even be recognized as a Holocaust survivor, though the Holocaust was always part of her identity.
-In the middle, it covers a panoramic line of philosophers, writers, public leaders, and educators.
-Some of them are worldly known and some more esoteric.
-Any reader may add others to this puzzle of commentaries, philosophies, literary responses, educational perspectives, and personal testimonies.
+This book offers a limited road map as seen from one corner of the world.
+It starts with the educational project of one community and ends with a personal story of one woman, who cannot be called a Holocaust survivor, although the Holocaust has always been part of her identity.
+The other chapters cover a panorama of philosophers, writers, public leaders, and educators.
+Some of them are internationally known and some more esoteric.
+Readers are invited to add others to this puzzle of commentaries, philosophies, literary responses, educational perspectives, and personal testimonies.